Updated for 2021

 Do You Need a Commercial Vacuum Sealer for Sous Vide?

 You do not need a commercial vacuum sealer for sous vide.
 In fact, you don't need a vacuum sealer at all--you can use the air displacement method and avoid purchasing a vacuum sealer altogether.
 But if you're considering buying a vacuum sealer to use with that sous vide circulator you got for Christmas, our recommendation is to go for it.

 - Vacuum bags are more durable than disposable food storage bags--this means fewer leaks in the water bath

-- Vacuum bags suck more air out than the displacement method, so you'll have fewer problems with floating bags and get more even, more consistent results
+- Vacuum sealers suck much more air out of a bag than the displacement method, so you'll have fewer problems with floating bags and get more even, more consistent results

 - Vacuum-sealing meals and pre-seasoned cuts of meat is an easy way to meal prep, and vacuum-sealed food will last much longer than non-vacuum-sealed food in the freezer and the fridge.

 - You will use your vacuum sealer for dozens of other things besides your sous vide machine.

 You're probably thinking that you don't need a commercial sealer for this list, and it's true.
 Any vacuum sealer will get the job done.
 But a commercial sealer is worth the extra money if you can afford it: it pulls a stronger vacuum, it will last longer, and it's a pleasure to use.

 You can also check out our article on the best sous vide circulators.